 This is the most common type but on the bright side it's also the easiest to kill.
 It can be found floating freely in your pool creating very distinct green pool water.
 It can also be found growing on pool walls, on the bottom of your pool or in crevices.
 It can drastically reduce water clarity and will often form during periods of inadequate circulation and poor water chemistry.

-Yellow colored spores are often referred to as mustard algae simply because of the color.
+Yellow colored spores are often referred to as mustard algae.
 It is often mistaken as yellow stains and can be confusing because it looks like sand or dirt lying on the bottom of the pool.
-If you have this organism living in your pool you will be in for a bit of a battle but the good news is there are some great products designed specifically to kill it as well as prevent it in the future.
+If you have this organism in your pool you will be in for a bit of a battle but there are some great products designed specifically to kill it as well as prevent it in the future.

 The hardest to get rid of is black algae because of it's deep roots and ability to defend itself against sanitizers.
 It is very uncommon but when it does form it will likely be found on the walls and in corners of plaster pools growing in small black patches.
 If you have tile you may find it growing along the grout lines where it can sink its roots and take hold.